open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 ### Inherit configuration files across repository

 It is annoying to copy a large number of configuration files when developing a new repository based on some existing repositories.
 To address this issue, `Config` support inherit configuration files from other repositories.
-For example,based on MMDetection, we want to develop a repository, we can use the MMDetection configuration file like this:
+For example, based on MMDetection, we want to develop a repository, we can use the MMDetection configuration file like this:

 `cross_repo.py`